spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* If a thread is listed as holding the same lock more than once, remove duplicates from that list.

 * Enable multiple threads to hold the same lock in the Synchronizers section.
 This will happen when we have threads waiting on unnamed locks and we can't find out which lock it's waiting for.
 And of